partho-dev/terraform/terraform-concepts.md

   - To delete the workspace - `terraform workspace delete qa`
 - Remember - when we create workspace - it creates a new directory on the name of `terraform.tfstate.d` which maintains different environment tfstate files to isolate each resources
 - But, this folder would not be deleted if we delete the workspace. so need to delete that manually
+### When not to use terraform workspace
+- If the credentials are different for target environment [ if there are 2 different aws accounts, workspace would not be helpful]